 Our academic staff, post-doctoral researchers and PhD students can offer talks on a variety of subjects, from introductory chemical engineering to industrial biotechnology, sustainable energy and many others.
 Typically these are aimed at students in Key Stages 4 and 5.

 We offer a limited number of summer placements for students in Key Stages 4 or 5, working within research groups under the supervision of academics on specific projects.

 Our academic staff and PhD students regularly provide engineering workshop sessions for pupils of all ages.
 Recent workshops have introduced topics such as: process design, economics of production processes, electro-conductivity, fuel cells, carbon footprinting, and a broader overview of the differences between engineering disciplines.

 A biannual day for students to find out more about chemical engineering and other engineering subjects, as well as the career opportunities they offer, through talks and hands-on workshops.
 Find out more on the Discover Engineering page.

 An event every March for Key Stage 2 and 3 students to get hands-on with science experiments spanning a large number of STEM areas including chemical engineering.
 This year the University’s Sackville Street Building hosted around 1,100 school pupils for Science Week.

 Occurring every July, Key Stage 5 students on the Headstart residential programme at Manchester experience one of our Year 1 Laboratory experiments, designing and building a water pumping system in the James Chadwick Building.
-For more information, see the Headstart website.
+For more information, see the Insight into University website.